Towards Question-Answering as an Automatic Metric for Evaluating the Content Quality of a Summary: Overall Metric Analysis

 It is unexpected that QAEval should achieve both state-of-the-art system-level results and lower summary-level results simultaneously and that the system-level results are even better than the Pyramid Method's.

-We believe the discrepancy between the summary- and system-level results can be explained by the number of questions that is used in the each evaluation.
+We believe the discrepancy between the summary- and system-level results can be explained by the number of questions that is used by each evaluation.
 QAEval estimates the quality of an individual summary using around 110 questions.
 In contrast, the system-level scores are based over 5,000 QA pairs across 48 or 44 instances.
 We suspect that when QAEval's scores are averaged over such a large number of questions, the metric is able to overcome any noise introduced by the QA model or answer verification, resulting in a high-quality evaluation.
+APES, the other QA-based metric, also exhibits a similar pattern, supporting this hypothesis.

-Then, it is likely the good semantic coverage of the QA pairs (\S\ref{sec:answer_selection}) is the reason for QAEval's superior system-level performance to the Pyramid Method.
-The QA model and answer verification largely perform the same task as the Pyramid Method annotators -- identify a span of text in the candidate summary which expresses a specific piece of information.
+Then, it is likely that QA\-Eval's system-level performance rivals the Pyramid Method's because the QA pairs probe for more semantic content than is represented by the SCUs (\S\ref{sec:answer_selection}).
+The QA model and answer verification largely perform the same task as the Pyramid Method annotators: identify a span of text in the candidate summary which expresses a specific piece of information.
 It is unlikely the models do this better than a human, even after the noise is averaged out across thousands of examples.
-Therefore, it must be the case that the semantic representation of the QA pairs provides better coverage of the reference summary than the SCUs do, resulting in better overall performance.
+Therefore, it must be the case that the semantic representation of the QA pairs provides better coverage of the reference summary than the SCUs do, resulting in comparable overall performance.

+\paragraph{CNN/DM} The results on the CNN/DM dataset are shown in Table~\ref{tab:fabbri2020}.
+Compared to TAC, the improvement in system-level correlations is significantly larger.
+For instance, both QAEval variants achieve a system-level Spearman 0.91, whereas the next highest metrics APES and ROUGE-1 reach 0.73 and 0.62.
+Unlike for TAC, the summary-level correlations are either higher or statistically indistinguishable from the other metrics.

+We hypothesize that the improved performance on CNN/DM compared to TAC is due to the QA model's quality on this dataset.
+In \S\ref{sec:qa_squad}, we demonstrated that the QA performance did drop on CNN/DM with respect the model's results on the SQuAD data, however that performance decrease was not nearly as large on CNN/DM as on TAC.
+Since the QA model and answer verification are the performance bottlenecks and both suffer less on CNN/DM, the QAEval metrics achieve strong correlations.

+This result is evidence to support that QAEval is a very effective metric for evaluating current state-of-the-art systems on today's popular summarization datasets.

+\paragraph{Comparison to APES} Across all three datasets, QA\-Eval achieves higher or comparable correlations than the other QA-based metric, APES, at both the summary- and system-levels.
+We suspect this is due to at least two reasons.
+First, their reading comprehension model likely has lower performance than the QA model used in QA\-Eval.
+The QA\-Eval pretrained model leverages recent state-of-the-art models that use contextual word embeddings, which the model of \citet{Eyal2019} does not use.
+Second, APES targets named entities in the summaries, which we demonstrated does not probe for as much information as using all noun phrases (\S\ref{sec:answer_selection}).
+If the summaries do not contain a sufficient number of entities, APES may fail to accurately score it.